Peppers are such a fantastic way to brighten almost any dish. The colors, and the flavors elevate each plate they are

 Two Ways to Serve Smoked Peppers

 The second way to serve them is to take them to a dehydrator or your oven.
 Set the temperature between 140° to 150° and dehydrate for 12-14 hours.
 After you take them off the oven or the dehydrator, let them cool for a while and then grind coarsely, or fine and sprinkle on your favorite dishes.

-Also, it is recommended to store smoked peppers in plastic bags or jars and keep in a ambient dark place like your pantry.
+If you are planning to store the peppers after you finish cooking them, then it is recommended to store them in plastic bags or jars and keep in a ambient dark place like your pantry.
 You can find reusable containers at restaurant supply stores or you can even use a mason jar.

 Smoking vegetables in general should be an easy and enjoyable experience but it can be quickly transformed into an issue if you don't know how to properly do it.

 Two main things to have in mind when smoking vegetables are the the recommended temperatures and the amount of time needed to smoke them.

 The temperature should be about 200° to 225° and make sure to maintain it for about 2-3 hours.
 That's also the time needed for peppers to get properly smoked even though it is based on your preferences.